pete-buwembo/monopoly-masters/README.md

 1. We learned how to use flask and python integration as a simple and easy way to setup web apps for testing
 2. Learned using Github as the primary Source Control Management system
 3. We also learned some Devlopment and Scrum concepts which we used during our project development.
    - Leaned to use Trello and creation of burndown charts as we tracked progress of the project.

-4. We have learned that everything takes longer than you think -  Especially in programming.
+4. We have learned that everything takes longer than you think -
+   - Especially in programming.
 It is hard to estimate how much time a feature will take even if everything goes smoothly.
-But when developing software, it is quite common to run in to unexpected problems: a simple merge turns out to cause a subtle bug, an upgrade of a framework means some functions must be changed or an API call doesn’t work as promised.
+     But when developing software, we realized that it is quite common to run in to unexpected problems: a simple merge turns out to cause a major problems bug, or say in our case an upgrade of a framework meant some functions must be changed or an API call doesn’t work as promised.
+5. Better Done Than Perfect
+   - To be honest, this is actually one of the first things you need to remember, even before you start your project.
+   Perfectionism is good, but in software development, it is often a serious threat.
+Why?
+Well, because your product might never see the release if you will always try to make it perfect and make last-minute adjustments.
+Forget it.
+   Remember the first rule – start small and then extend.
+Build an MVP (Minimum Viable Product) and release it so it can test the market and find its profitable spot.
+Then it will happen; you can extend the functionality to satisfy the needs of your target audience.
+ 6. Have an Estimated Project Length?
+Double it.
+   - Everything in your life takes longer than you think it will, especially when it comes to programming.
+It is extremely hard (read: impossible) to make an accurate estimate of how much time a particular developer will spend on a specific feature because you literally cannot predict what may go wrong.
+   In software development, unexpected problems are very common.